 Does Pilotsmith offer introductory flights?

 Yes.
 We call them Discovery flights.
-Discovery flights are your risk-free flat-fee based chance to ask questions from an instructor
+Discovery flights are your risk-free flat-fee based chance to learn what becoming a pilot is like.

 Can I bring someone with me?